-On hearing your symptoms, your health care professional will suspect that you have rheumatoid arthritis or another type of arthritis or rheumatic disease.
+On hearing someone's history of symptoms, a health-care professional will suspect that he or she has rheumatoid arthritis or another type of arthritis or rheumatic disease.
 The diagnosis doesn't end there though.
-It is very important to know exactly which type of arthritis you have, because the treatment and outlook for each type can be different.
+It is very important to know exactly which type of arthritis a patient has because the treatment and outlook for each type can be different.

-Your health care professional will conduct a thorough interview and physical examination to try to pinpoint the cause of the symptoms.
-You will be asked about your symptoms, about other medical problems now and in the past, about your family's medical problems, about the medications you take, and about your habits and lifestyle.
+A health-care professional will conduct a thorough interview and physical examination to try to pinpoint the cause of the symptoms.
+The physician will ask about symptoms, about other medical problems now and in the past, about family medical problems, about current medications, and about habits and lifestyle.

 There is no single test to confirm the diagnosis of rheumatoid arthritis.
-Your health care professional will use the results of your interview and physical examination, lab tests, and imaging studies such as X-rays to determine whether or not you have rheumatoid arthritis.
-At any time in the process of making the diagnosis or treating the condition, your primary care physician may refer you to a rheumatologist (a specialist in diagnosing and treating rheumatoid arthritis).
+A health-care professional will use the results of the interview and physical examination, lab tests including blood tests, and imaging studies such as X-rays to determine whether or not someone has rheumatoid arthritis.
+At any time in the process of making the diagnosis or treating the condition, a primary-care physician may refer a patient to a rheumatologist (a specialist in diagnosing and treating rheumatoid arthritis).

-Lab tests: Your health care professional may suggest any of the following tests:
+Lab tests: A health-care professional may suggest any of the following tests:

 - Markers of inflammation: These include measures such as erythrocyte sedimentation rate (ESR) and C-reactive protein (CRP).
 Levels of both of these are usually elevated in active rheumatoid arthritis and may be good indicators of the extent of disease activity at any given time.

 - Other blood tests: Levels of electrolytes (such as calcium, magnesium, and potassium) and proteins may be tested.
 Kidney and liver functions also may be checked and monitored while taking medications.